stefanvonk/stefanMap/README.md

 6. Dionaea honeypot.

 ### 2. Honeytokens
-Another function of the tool is to detect wheter a file is a honeytoken or not.
+Another function of the tool is to detect whether a file is a honeytoken or not.
 The tool implements especially the detection of three types of honeytokens from the provider Canarytokens (https://canarytokens.org/generate).